okinta/stack-iqfeed-keep-alive/README.md

 ## What is this Stack?

-Runs [iqfeed-keep-alive] to prevent IQFeed from disconnecting and restarting.
+Runs [iqfeed-keep-alive][1] to prevent IQFeed from disconnecting and restarting.

 [1]: https://github.com/okinta/iqfeed-keep-alive